TickTockBent/TimeTickBase/documentation/Whitepaper.md

 The generation mechanism relies on Polygon network block timestamps for time measurement.
 While this creates some variance in the precise second-by-second emission, the hourly batching system includes a total time verification step which ensures the correct total supply over time.
 The smart contract implements careful overflow protection and precision handling to maintain accurate token counts even at large numbers.

-Distribution of newly generated tokens follows two distinct patterns based on network participation.
-When no active stakers (called timekeepers) exist, all newly generated tokens are directed to the development fund to bootstrap the ecosystem.
-Once stakers join the network, 70% of new tokens are distributed proportionally among active stakers, with the remaining 30% allocated to the development fund.
+Distribution of newly generated tokens follows two distinct patterns based on network participation:

+1. Without Active Stakers:
+   - Development Fund receives 100% of emissions
+   - Initial state prior to activation of Genesis Fountain

+2. With Active Stakers:
+   - 70% of new tokens are distributed proportionally among active stakers
+   - 30% allocated to the development fund

 ## 3. Staking Mechanism

 The staking system enables participants to lock TTB tokens and receive a portion of ongoing token generation.
-Stakes are made in units of one stake-hour (3600 TTB) - symbolically representing one hour's worth of token generation.
+Stakes are made in units of one stake-hour (3,600 TTB) - symbolically representing one hour's worth of token generation.
 This creates a natural alignment between stake amounts and time periods.
 Because any stake below this amount confers no benefit, all staking is tracked in stake-hours, or atomic units of 3,600 TTB.

-Staking operations are managed through smart contracts that track deposits, calculate rewards, and handle withdrawals.
 All staked tokens are subject to a timelock period to prevent rapid withdrawal and maintain system stability.
+The timelock period is based on time elapsed since token inception, implementing a variable lockup period that helps maintain network stability.
 The contracts implement comprehensive safety measures including reentrancy protection, balance verification, and atomic transaction handling.

-To encourage collaboration and enable larger-scale participation, TTB also implements the concept of team staking in the form of aggregator contracts.
-Aggregator contracts can allow multiple stakes to cooperate under a single managing address, with configurable internal reward distribution.
-This creates opportunities for coordinated participation while maintaining individual stake ownership.
+To encourage collaboration and enable larger-scale participation, TTB implements two types of team staking through aggregator contracts:

-From the start, two aggregator contract templates will be shared with the community, and TTB will implement connectors for these separate contracts to interact with.

-Type 1: On-ramp Aggregator
+1. On-ramp Aggregator

-An on-ramp aggregator effectively acts as a tap or faucet.
-The key difference between this aggregator contract and a full-stake aggregator is that an on-ramp contract acts as only a single stake when calculating rewards, but does not require its members to put forward any stake of their own.
-Deploying an on-ramp aggregator contract requires one stake-hour worth of tokens staked.
-One of these will be activated by the dev team some time after the initial contract deployment, offering time-based membership under certain conditions.
-This will act as the initial token distribution mechanism, with the first on-ramp contract receiving most of the initial rewards before individual stakes begin to appear, or other teams deploy their own contracts.
+   - Counts as a single share (one stake-hour)
+   - No member stake requirement
+   - Rewards split evenly among all members
+   - Easy on-ramp for new users to gain tokens, but low rewards
+   - An official on-ramp will be maintained by the team after Genesis Fountain ends

-Type 2: Full-stake Aggregator
+2. Full-stake Aggregator

-A full-stake aggregator is a team/pool based structure.
-Such a contract will interact with the primary contract, reporting its membership.
-Every member of a full-stake contract must transfer one stake-hour to the aggregator contract, which will collect their stake rewards on their behalf.
-Full-stake aggregators can then implement their own reward distribution mechanisms.
-This structure is intended to simplify the handling of larger groups who all wish to maintain their own stake but are not interested in or able to manage their own tokens and would like to stake as a group with other individuals.
+   - Pooled stake structure
+   - Members transfer stake to leader on join
+   - Stake returned to member on exit
+   - Reward distribution configured by contract structure
+   - Can implement timelock requirements or other requirements/incentives

 ## 4. Development Fund

 The development fund plays a crucial role in ensuring sustainable system growth and maintenance.
 Unlike systems that rely on premines or token sales, TTB's development fund grows organically through ongoing token generation.
 This creates a more natural alignment between development resources and system growth.

+Fund usage focuses on:
+- Development costs
+- Security audits
+- Network infrastructure
+- Staff compensation
+- User acquisition
+- System maintenance
+- Quarterly public reporting

 To ensure responsible fund management while maintaining operational flexibility, the fund implements several governance mechanisms:
 - Multi-signature (3-of-5) requirement for withdrawals